fwkrumm/shmlock/README.md

 # the following lock will block SIGINT and SIGTERM signals during shared memory allocation
 # to prevent dangling shared memory in case of abrupt process termination.
-# NOTE that this will not work for process terminations.
+# NOTE that this will, depending on the platform, not work for process terminations.
 lock_which_overwrites_signals = shmlock.ShmLock("shm_lock_signals", block_signals=True)
 ```